Config

 pinchtab config init

-Creates a default config file at the standard user config location.
+Creates a default config file at the current config path.

 terminal